mattermost-community/mattermost-plugin-jenkins/README.md

 - `/jenkins build jobname` - Trigger a job build.

-  - If the job resides in a folder, specify the job as folder1/jobname.
+  - If the job resides in a folder, specify the job as `folder1/jobname`.
 Note the slash character.

   - If the folder name or job name has spaces in it, wrap the jobname in double quotes as `"job name with space"` or `"folder with space/jobname"`.

-  - Follow similar patterns for all commands which takes jobname as input.
+  - Follow similar pattern for all commands which takes jobname as input.

 - `/jenkins get-artifacts jobname` - Get artifacts of the last build of the given job.